 Procedure.
-Before the formal experiment, eight words and eight non-words were presented to help participants familiarize themselves with the task.
-Each trial started with a 500-ms fixation cross in the center of the screen, followed by a stimulus that was displayed until the participant responded (or 2500 ms).
-Participants decided whether the two-character string presented on the screen was an word by pressing the keyboard as quickly and as accurately as possible; participants pressed "J" for "Yes" and "F" for "No".
-They were presented a 300-ms blank screen for their correct response or 300-ms feedback for their incorrect response, and after another 200-ms blank screen, a new trial started.
+Before the formal experiment, eight words and eight nonwords were presented to help participants familiarize themselves with the task.
+Each trial started with a 500-ms fixation cross in the center of the screen, followed by a stimulus that was displayed until the participant responded (or 2,500 ms).
+Participants decided whether the two-character string presented on the screen was a word by pressing the keyboard as quickly and as accurately as possible; participants pressed "J" for "yes" and "F" for "no." They were presented with a 300-ms blank screen for their correct response or 300-ms feedback for their incorrect response, and after another 200-ms blank screen, a new trial started.

 Transparency and Openness.
-The materials, raw data, and the code of analysis in R is publicly available at the Open Science Framework website
+The materials, raw data, and the code of analysis in R is publicly available at the Open Science Framework website (https://osf.io/cs9qv/?view_only=d3a690a9060 24821a6a22bb5374be10c).

-(https://osf.io/cs9qv/?view\only=d3a690a906024821a6a22bb5374be10c).